Murkowski, Romney back Jackson, all but assure confirmation

 WASHINGTON — Republican Sens.
-Lisa Murkowski and Mitt Romney say they will vote to confirm Judge Ketanji Brown Jackson's historic elevation to the Supreme Court, giving President Joe Biden's nominee a burst of bipartisan support and all but assuring she'll become the first Black female justice.
+Lisa Murkowski and Mitt Romney announced Monday night they will vote to confirm Judge Ketanji Brown Jackson's historic elevation to the Supreme Court, giving President Joe Biden's nominee a burst of bipartisan support and all but assuring she'll become the first Black female justice.

 All three Republicans said they did not expect to agree with all of Jackson's decisions, but they found her extremely well qualified.
 Romney said Jackson "more than meets the standard of excellence and integrity."
 Murkowski said she will "bring to the Supreme Court a range of experience from the courtroom that few can match given her background in litigation."